 The next day, MLB suspended Will for eight games.

-He was only the fourth pitcher in 10 years suspended for the offence.
+He was only the fourth pitcher in 10 years suspended for the offense.
 Smith joined a select club this spring—pitchers ejected for using a foreign substance on the mound.

 The dignity and diligence that Smith maintained during his recovery and ultimate return to San Francisco's bullpen gained the respect of teammates and coaches, who cast the most significant votes for the award that represents the franchise's highest honor.

-Smith replaced Hunter Strickland as San Francisco's closer in late June and entered Friday night's series opener against the Los Angeles Dodgers with 14 saves in 18 opportunities.
+In June, Smith replaced Hunter Strickland as San Francisco's closer and entered the current series against the Dodgers with 14 saves in 18 opportunities.
 Statistically, Smith has experienced broad success.
-His 1.90 ERA ranked second among National League relievers, trailing only Milwaukee's Jeremy Jeffress (1.33).
+His 1.90 ERA ranked second among NL relievers, trailing only Milwaukee's Jeremy Jeffress (1.33).
 His strikeout rate of 12.12 per nine innings and .179 opponents' batting average were seventh-best in the league in both categories.

 July 2019: Smith represented the Giants at the All-Star Game.
 Despite spending the bulk of his career in the National League, Giants closer Will Smith has developed a special affinity for Cleveland.
 In 2012, he earned his first Major League win at Progressive Field while pitching for the Royals.

-Seven years later, the city proved to be the site of yet another key milestone for Smith, who made his first Midsummer Classic appearance Tuesday in the American League’s 4-3 win over the NL at the 2019 All-Star Game presented by Mastercard.
+Seven years later, the city proved to be the site of yet another key milestone for Smith, who made his first Midsummer Classic appearance in the American League’s 4-3 win over the NL at the 2019 All-Star Game.

 June 2008: The Angels chose Will in the 7th round, out of Gulf Coast Community College in Florida.